facelessuser/RegReplace/docs/src/markdown/usage.md

 ![test variable](imgs/test.png)

-Depending on how the test command was configured, it may cause the panel to close, or you might accidentally close it by pressing <kbd>Esc</kbd> or running some other command.
+Depending on how the test command was configured, it may cause the panel to close, or you might accidentally close it by pressing ++esc++ or running some other command.
 When closed, the currently opened rule is not lost and can be brought back by running the command palette command `RegReplace: Show Edit Panel` (the command will only work if the panel has been opened at least once).
 You can also use the panel icon in the bottom left hand corner of the Sublime Text window (only on later versions of Sublime Text 3).

 ## View Without Replacing